 Go to Control Panel / Task Scheduler / Create / Scheduled Task / User-defined script.
 Follow the instructions in the image below.

 - General: In the Task field type in “Install Taisun“.
-Uncheck “Enabled” option.
+Uncheck the “Enabled” option.
 Select root User.

 - Schedule: Select Run on the following date then select “Do not repeat“.

 - Task Settings: Check “Send run details by email“, add your email then copy paste the code below in the Run command area.
 After that, click OK.

 docker run -d --name=taisun \ -p 3472:3000 \ -v /var/run/docker.sock:/var/run/docker.sock \ --restart always \ ghcr.io/linuxserver/taisun

 After you click OK on STEP 4 a new warning pop up window will open.
 Click OK.

 After you click OK on STEP 5, select your “Install Taisun” Task then click the “Run” tab.
 You will be asked to run Install Taisun – click Yes.
 Follow the instructions in the image below.